yukizo3tm/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ##### MAXDOP = *max_degree_of_parallelism*

-Overrides the [Configure the max degree of parallelism (server configuration option)](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md) configuration option during the index operation.
+Overrides the [Server configuration: max degree of parallelism](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md) configuration option during the index operation.
 Use MAXDOP to limit the number of processors used in a parallel plan execution.
 The maximum is 64 processors.

 *max_degree_of_parallelism* values can be: